draftedus/tangram/tree/README.md

 ### Training Trees

 - **Step 1.** Measure the _error_ our bias only model generates.
 In regressor's the loss function is the mean squared error.
 In binary classifiers the loss function is the binary cross entropy loss, also known as log loss.
 In multiclass classifiers, the loss function is the cross entropy loss.
 The code for computing the derivate of the loss function is nested inside a function called `update_gradients_and_hessians` inside each of `regressor.rs`, `binary_classifier.rs`, `multiclass_classifier.rs`.
 - **Step 2.** Train a regression tree to predict the error for each example obtained in the previous step.
 The tree is called a regression tree because the target we are trying to predict for each example is a continuous value.
-See [Singe Tree](single-tree) below for more details.
+See [Single Tree](single-tree) below for more details.
 - **Step 3.** Update the predictions for each example using the output from the previously trained tree.
 The function to do this is called `update_predictions_from_leaves`, located in `train.rs`.
 This prediction function is more optimal than running a traditional forward prediction pass for each example through the tree.
 We are able to do this in a single pass through O(n_examples) because we know which examples ended up in each leaf during training.
 If we had to predict the naive way, the computational complexity would be O(n_examples)\*O(tree_depth).
 - **Step 4.** Update the gradients and hessians for each example, using the predictions and labels.
 - **Step 5.** Repeat steps 2 and 3 until we reach the early stopping criteria or we reach `max_rounds`, whichever comes first.